Drivers in the Military in Florida

 If you're a Florida resident in the military, stationed outside of Florida, you'll still need to renew your FL driver's license as the expiration date nears.
 You have several options for renewal:

 - Apply for a renewal online at GoRenew.
 This system is accessible if you received an authorization number with your renewal notice, or if you have your current driver's license number.
-You will not be able to renew your license through GoRenew if the license has been expired for more than a year.
+You may not be able to renew your license through GoRenew if the license has been expired for a certain period of time.
 Please note that a minimal service fee applies for all online transactions through GoRenew.

 To replace a lost, stolen, or destroyed Florida driver's license or ID card when you're stationed outside the state, simply apply for a duplicate license/ID card using the same options as you would for a renewal.
-You'll receive a 90-day temporary permit card, along with instructions for getting a permanent duplicate license or ID card.
+You'll receive a temporary permit card, which is valid for 90 days, along with instructions for getting a permanent duplicate license or ID card.

 Keep your Florida registration up-to-date, even if you're stationed outside the state.
 Apply for registration renewal, using the same procedures listed above for license renewal.